acemonstertoys/bylaws/AMTBylaws.md

 following procedure shall be implemented:

-        (1)  A notice shall be sent by first-class, registered, or electronic mail to the last address of the member or member applicant as shown on the corporation's records, setting forth the expulsion and the reasons therefor.
-For a member, such notice shall be sent at least fifteen (15) days before the proposed effective date of the expulsion.
+        (1)  A notice shall be sent by first-class, registered, or electronic mail to the last address of the member as shown on the corporation's records, setting forth the expulsion and the reasons therefor.
+Such notice shall be sent at least fifteen (15) days before the proposed effective date of the expulsion.

-        (2)  If this corporation has provided for the payment of dues by members, any person expelled from the corporation shall receive a refund of dues already paid.
+        (2)  If this corporation has provided for the payment of dues by members, any member expelled from the corporation shall receive a refund of dues already paid.
 The refund shall be prorated to return only the unaccrued balance remaining for the period of the dues payment.